David-OConnor/stm32-hal/README.md

 The intent isn't to support every STM32 family: Main support will be for newer ones, like L4, L5, H7, and U5.

+Most peripheral modules are independent: The only dependency they have within the crate is the `ClockCfg` trait, which we may move to a standalone crate later.
+This makes it easy to interchange them with other projects.

 Pre-release.
-Currently only supports F3 and L4.
+Currently only supports F3, L4, and L5.

+The `syntax_overview` example provides a demonstration of how to get started.

 PRs encouraged.